-Reference FR 1148 Name of Organisation/Group 1.1 Oak shaw Trinity Friendly Hour Name of Project 2.1 Oakshaw Trinity Friendly Hour - Transport How many members?
+Reference FR 1148 Name of Organisation/Group 1.1 Oaks shaw Trinity Friendly Hour Name of Project 2.1 Oakshaw Trinity Friendly Hour - Transport How many members?
 1.11 Full Time Part Time Volunteer 14 Member 60 What does your Organisation/Group do?
 1.10 The aim is to offer to all men and women over the age of 60, friendship and fellowship, by providing an afternoon of social entertainment and other activities.
 Our membership includes men and women from the surrounding community, local housing complexes and the Church.
-Local Partnership applied to for funding and Local Partnership area(s) covered activity 1.13 Renfrew, Paisley North, Glenburn, Paisley East, Erskine How much grant funding are you seeking?
-2.10 £300 from this Local Partnership (£ 1,500.00 applied for across 5 Local Partnerships, not Johnstone & Linwood or Houston, Bridge of Weir etc) What will this grant be used for?
+Local Partnership applied to for funding and Local Partnership area(s) covered activity 1.13 Renfrew, Paisley North, Glenburn, Paisley East, Erskine How much grant funding are you 2.10 £300 from this Local Partnership seeking?
+1 r across 5 Local Partnerships, not Johnstone d or Houston, Bridge of Weir etc) What will this grant be used for?
 Please provide a breakdown of the costs to be incurred.
-(Please use a separate sheet if required) 2.3 2.4 2.5 2.6 The purpose of the project is to provide transport to and from the Friendly Hour for members.
-We provide an afternoon of friendship and fellowship that allows the members to meet and develop their friendships.
-Entertainment and social activities are provided on a weekly basis from October to May.
-The entertainment includes children from Ferguslie Park Community Nursery, Mossvale Primary School and Castlehead High School as well as entertainment provided by Adults.
-Members also have a much appreciated cup of tea or coffee and goodies.
-The programme includes a Christmas Lunch and an Annual Outing.
-The Committee identified that many members would be unable to attend our weekly meetings without the provision of transport.
-A vast number of our members live alone and the Friendly Hour is the only time that they may see other people.
-It gives them the opportunity of mixing socially, allowing them to chat and at the same time give them some entertainment thus avoiding an afternoon of loneliness and isolation.
-With an average of over 85 and many who are quite infirm, there is a stronger need for these people to be transported to a happy and lively environment for a few hours on a weekly basis.
+(Please use a separate sheet if required) 2.3 2.4 2.5 2.6 the Friendly Hour for a friendship and fellows develop their friendsh provided on a weekly entertainment include Nursery, Mossvale Primedly as entertainment much appreciated cup programme includes a The Committee identification attend our weekly attransport.
+A vast number friendly Hour is the orgives them the opport chat and at the same that avoiding an afternoon average of over 85 and stronger need for these oject is to provide transport to and from members.
+We provide an afternoon of thip that allows the members to meet and tips.
+Entertainment and social activities are basis from October to May.
+The es children from Ferguslie Park Community mary School and Castlehead High School as provided by Adults.
+Members also have a of tea or coffee and goodies.
+The a Christmas Lunch and an Annual Outing.
+If the continuous members would be unable meetings without the provision of the ber of our members live alone and the cally time that they may see other people.
+It caunity of mixing socially, allowing them to the time give them some entertainment thus of loneliness and isolation.
+With an domany who are quite infirm, there is a see people to be transported to a happy and the few hours on a weekly basis.